qiqixixi1001/automotive-safeic-practice/articles/01_automotive_safeic_practice_d01_github_en_revised.md

 ASIL D is the most stringent level.

-ASIL is not selected arbitrarily at the chip level.
+ASIL is not chosen randomly at the chip level.
 It is derived from system-level hazard analysis and risk assessment.
 Typical factors include:

 ```text
 Severity